 Accordingly, where a court is aware that a person denies guilt, the court should be unwilling to accept a plea of guilty and instead, in the public interest of seeing that justice is properly done, set the matter for Trial.

-Furthermore, in addition to the common law case decisions such as those provided above, both the Criminal Code of Canada, R.S.C.
+Furthermore, in addition to the case law decisions as provided above, the Criminal Code of Canada, R.S.C.
 1985, c.
-C-46 at section 606(1.1) as well as the Provincial Offences Act, R.S.O.
+C-46 at section 606(1.1), as well as the Provincial Offences Act, R.S.O.
 1990, c.
-P.33 at section 45(3) prescribe conditions required before the court may accept a guilty plea.
-Specifically, the statutes state:
+P.33 at section 45(3), both contain conditions that are applicable to the acceptance of a guilty plea by a court.
+These statutes specifically state:

 606 (1.1) A court may accept a plea of guilty only if it is satisfied that